arvidn/libtorrent/trunk/docs/manual.rst

 	};

 ``progress`` is a value in the range [0, 1], that represents the progress of the torrent's current task.
 It may be checking files or downloading.

+``progress_ppm`` reflects the same value as ``progress``, but instead in a range [0, 1000000] (ppm = parts per million).
+When floating point operations are disabled, this is the only alternative to the floating point value in ``progress``.

 The torrent's current task is in the ``state`` member, it will be one of the following:

 +--------------------------+----------------------------------------------------------+
 |``checking_resume_data``  |The torrent is currently checking the fastresume data and |